kislayabhi/kislayabhi.github.io/_posts/2024-7-23-My-personal-playlist.md

 7. From Todo-lists to Themes!
 8. Why "Fake it till you make it" is a maha-mantra!
    - It is an actionable statement
-   - And it takes the seriousness away from life which is the major reason why procrastination happens!
+   - And it takes the seriousness away from life, which is why procrastination happens!
+9. Kanwal Rekhi's [Oped](https://www.linkedin.com/posts/kanwalrekhi_dot-hatao-desh-bachao-activity-7232880566948282368-RxL3?utm_source=share&utm_medium=member_ios) changed India's telecom industry during Vajpayee's tenure.
+   - Knowing about this is amazing because I have lived and seen the transformation in my growing years.
+   - This gives me a great sense of purpose on ways people have contributed during my growth years.